 being served all day from 12 noon to 9pm.

 pub with no beer and a real delight at the foot of the beautiful

-served, part of a 19th Century working class trend due partly to the
+served, part of a 19th Century working class trend when people were

 condition that it remained Temperance.